Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Introduction

 To address these limitations, we intend to leverage the large language models (LLMs) to achieve adaptive log parsing for evolving log data.
 LLMs are trained on extensive corpora and exhibit strong capabilities in understanding natural language and code \cite{zhao2023survey, fan2023large}, making them well-suited for understanding log messages.
 Furthermore, LLM's powerful in-context learning (ICL) ability allows them to perform downstream tasks without model tuning \cite{dong2022survey, liu2023pre}.
-Although several studies \cite{le2023blog,jiang2023lilac,liu2023logprompt,xu2024divlog,ma2024llmparser} have explored using LLMs for log parsing, designing an effective and adaptive LLM-based log parser for evolving log data still faces the following challenges:
+Although several studies \cite{liu2023logprompt,le2023blog,jiang2023lilac,xu2024divlog,ma2024llmparser} have explored using LLMs for log parsing, designing an effective and adaptive LLM-based log parser for evolving log data still faces the following challenges:

-\textit{First}, despite their strong text understanding and generation capabilities, LLMs may produce inaccurate parsing results.
-For example, the template generated by the LLM fails to accurately match the input log message or is overly broad, i.e., identifying crucial information as variables, which is essential for troubleshooting. \textit{Second}, existing LLM-based parsers \cite{jiang2023lilac,xu2024divlog} heavily rely on historical log data to sample candidates as demonstrations.
-However, frequent software updates often result in evolving log data, making sufficient historical log data unavailable.
+\textit{First}, despite their strong text understanding and generation abilities, LLMs may produce inaccurate parsing results, and existing LLM-based log parsers directly use the template generated by the LLM as the parsing result, hindering the accuracy of log parsing.
+For example, the template generated by the LLM fails to accurately match the input log message or is overly broad, i.e., identifying crucial information as variables, which is essential for troubleshooting.

+\textit{Second}, existing LLM-based parsers \cite{jiang2023lilac,xu2024divlog} heavily rely on historical log data to sample candidates as demonstrations.
+However, software updates often result in evolving log data, making sufficient historical log data unavailable.
 Our experiments indicate that these parsers perform well with abundant historical log data but struggle to maintain accuracy when historical log data is limited.